Baroque Music in 415 Hz: Bach's Czech Contemporaries

-You may choose to take part in the chamber music only or perform only the Intermedii and to 'have time off' during the remaining time.
+You may choose to take part in the small ensembles only or perform only the Bach's Czech Contemporaries concert and to 'have time off' during the remaining time.

 The sheet music of commonly available repertoire is usually provided by the participants themselves.
-More uncommon repertoire and scores of the Intermedii are provided by La Pellegrina, usually in the form of a PDF sent by E-mail, which the participants are supposed to print out themselves and bring to the course.
+More uncommon repertoire and scores of the Bach's Czech Contemporaries concert are provided by La Pellegrina, usually in the form of a PDF sent by E-mail, which the participants should print out themselves and bring to the course.

 There is room for up to 20 experienced singers.
 To qualify you must meet the following requirements: